When to Read This

 FAQs

-Is it possible to hold both a Settlement Permit and German Citizenship in Germany?
+Is it possible to hold both a Settlement Permit and German Citizenship simultaneously in Germany?

 VisaMind provides informational guidance only and is not a government agency.
 This is not legal advice.
 Requirements can change and eligibility depends on your specific facts.
 If your case is complex or high-stakes, consult a licensed immigration attorney.